newshour/newshour-wordpress-skeleton/README.md

 ### Autoloading

 The theme is namespaced and classes are set to autoload in composer.json.
-Any custom plugin should be namespaced and set in composer.json as well.
+Any custom plugin(s) should be namespaced and set in composer.json as well.

 ```
 "autoload": {